Tanah Grogot: Geography

 Tanah Grogot is located on the southern part of Paser Regency, eastern side of Borneo.
 Its average elevation is 5 meters above the sea level.

 Climate

 Tanah Grogot has a Tropical Rainforest Climate (Af).
-It gets the most amount of rainfall in March, with an average precipitation of 305 mm; and the least rainfall in August, with an average precipitation of 92 mm.
+It gets the most rainfall in March, with an average precipitation of 305 mm; and the least rainfall in August, with an average precipitation of 92 mm.